Table of Contents

 Pathy = disease

-As the name indicates, cardiomyopathy refers to a group of myocardial diseases associated with impaired systolic and diastolic function.
+As the name indicates, cardiomyopathy refers to a group of myocardial diseases.
+This group of diseases is associated with impaired systolic and diastolic function.

 - Genetic: hypertrophic myopathies, arrhythmogenic right ventricular dysplasia, glycogen storage disorders, mitochondrial myopathies